urichmondhcilab/accessiblepdf/README.md

 4. **Good Fit**: The adjusted R² value of 0.912 indicates a strong fit of the linear models to the data.

 In summary, all input spaces show a consistent increase in movement time with increased difficulty, with slight variations in intercepts and slopes.

+---

+## 3) What outliers, if any, are present in this dataset?

+In this dataset, several points appear to be outliers, particularly those scattered farther from the trend lines.
+Specifically, these are:

+1. At an index of difficulty (ID) of 3, a green point (Shoulder-Plane) is noticeably above the other points.
+2. At an ID of 4, another green point is above the main cluster.
+3. At an ID of 5, there are a few green points above the trend line.

+These suggest some variance in measurements for the Shoulder-Plane input space specifically.

+---

+## 4) Is the relationship between the variables linear, exponential, or something else?

+The relationship between the variables is linear.
+This is indicated by the linear equations provided for the three different conditions and the straight lines shown in the graph.
+Each equation is in the form \(MT = a + b \times IC\), which represents a linear relationship between Movement Time (MT) and Index of Difficulty (IC).
+The high adjusted \(R^2\) value of 0.912 further supports that a linear model fits the data well.

+---

+## 5) Based on this trend, what would you expect to happen next?

+The graph shows movement time (MT) increasing linearly with the index of difficulty (IC) across different input spaces: Elbow-Plane, Shoulder-Plane, and Elbow-Sphere.
+The trend lines suggest that as the difficulty increases, the movement time will continue to rise linearly for each input space.

+All three input spaces have similar slopes, indicating comparable performance across them as difficulty increases.
+With an adjusted \( R^2 \) of 0.912, the linear models fit the data well.

+I would expect that if the index of difficulty were to increase beyond 5, the movement time would continue to increase linearly in a similar manner for each input space.

+---

+## 6) What could be improved about this graph’s design?

+To improve the graph's design, consider the following enhancements:

+1. **Increase Contrast**: Ensure there is a higher contrast between the colors for better visibility, especially for those with color vision deficiencies.

+2. **Line Thickness**: Reduce the thickness of the lines slightly to make the overlapping data points clearer.

+3. **Data Point Visibility**: Use more distinct shapes or increase the size of data points to differentiate them better from the lines.

+4. **Grid Lines**: Lighten grid lines so they don’t distract from the data.

+5. **Legend Position**: Move the legend to the bottom to minimize overlap with the graph and make it more readable.

+6. **Font Size**: Uniformly increase font size for better readability.

+7. **Axis Labels**: Make the axis labels bolder to stand out more against the grid and data points.

+8. **Clarity**: Include a brief description or title for context on what the graph represents.

+By applying these changes, the graph can become clearer and more effective in communicating the data.